anniehedgpeth/anniehedgpeth.github.io/_posts/2016-05-20-inspec-basics-3.markdown

 ### 6. Construct a regex in Rubular
 The audit already gave us a regex, so we don't need to create one.
 On to #7.

+*Update: I've since changed my tune on this a bit.
+Please see this post on [Regular Expressions](http://www.anniehedgie.com/inspec-basics-9) so that you can take care to use the best possible regex when necessary.*

 ### 7. Finish the control in your text editor
 Okay, so you already had the first 4 lines, and now let's fill in the rest with the file resource: